Not sure how the VCE scaling report affects your study scores and ATAR?

 The easiest way to understand what your study score is by visualising a bell curve:

-How does the VCE scaling report work?
+How does VCE scaling work?

 After you complete Units 3 & 4 of a VCE subject, you will receive a subject score.